 - When the hatchlings appear, the female carefully carries them in her mouth down to the water.

-- This species used to be found throughout the Philippines but is now reduced to small, fragmented groups found on just a few islands.
+- This species used to be found throughout the Philippines the population is now fragmented and the species is only found on a few islands.

 - Females lay 7-20 eggs in nests made of plants.

 - It's one of the rarest crocodiles on the planet.

 What they eat: Fish, water birds, lizards and snakes.